 Frequently Asked Questions (FAQs)

-2. What’s the difference between ITAM and SAM?
+What’s the difference between ITAM software and IT Asset Management tools?